VirtualBrainLab/Pinpoint/README.md

 Note that the rotation point is the insertion coordinate with depth==0 (i.e. the point the tip was at before you inserted the probe).
 I'll change this in a future release, but for now if you rotate the probe after inserting it will rotate around that insertion point.

 Use [1/3] to spin the probe along the axis of the probe shank.
-Note that NP2.4 probes spin around the leftmost probe shank.
+Note that NP2.4 probes spin around the rightmost probe shank when looking towards the side with the electrodes.

-Probes can be deleted with [Backspace] if you didn't mean to delete that probe you just deleted press [CTRL] + [Backspace].
+Probes can be deleted with [Backspace].
+To recover a probe you didn't mean to delete press [CTRL + Backspace].

 ### Recording region